TOP

 Therefore, as Church quickly discovered, "The answer to the aforementioned question 'Why Lodi?' is increasingly easy to answer.
 The region has been a well-kept secret in the California wine world, but there's a new horizon in view for its farming families and innovative winemakers, and it's an honor to be on the front lines of this movement."

-Then there are the faces of those who are not from long established Lodi families, but rather growers and vintners who are relatively new to the region — arriving over the past 20 or 30 years, a handful just 5 or or so years ago — who have embraced the Lodi grape culture and are now playing important roles.
+Then there are the faces of those who are not from long-established Lodi families, but rather growers and vintners who are relatively new to the region — arriving over the past 20 or 30 years, a handful just 5 or so years ago — who have embraced the Lodi grape culture and are now playing important roles.
 To both locals and the growing number of avid Lodi wine lovers, these "newcomers" have become as familiar as those whose families have been here for over 100 years.

 We hope you enjoy looking over these portraits as much as we had taking them!

-The Lodi "force" is strong in this one: Aaron Shinn, who traces Lodi farming roots on all sides of his family as far back as the 1850s, and now manages some of Lodi's most prestigious vineyards for his uncle Jon Wetmore's Round Valley Ranches as well as his own Shinn Farms
+The Lodi "force" is strong in this one: Aaron Shinn, who traces Lodi farming roots on all sides of his family as far back as the 1850s, and now manages some of Lodi's most prestigious vineyards for his uncle Jon Wetmore's Round Valley Ranches as well as his own Shinn Farms.

-Third generation Lodi vineyard manager Alex Lopez, who now manages contacts for Galvan Farm Labor Service
+Third-generation Lodi vineyard manager Alex Lopez, who now manages contacts for Galvan Farm Labor Service

-Aaron Lange, a fifth generation vineyard manager for LangeTwins Family Winery & Vineyards, one of the leaders and foundations upon which the modern day Lodi winegrowing industry has been built
+Aaron Lange, a fifth-generation vineyard manager for LangeTwins Family Winery & Vineyards, one of the leaders and foundations upon which the modern-day Lodi winegrowing industry has been built

 Super-power trio in one of Mohr-Fry Ranches' classic old vine Zinfandel blocks: from left, Chad Joseph (celebrated consulting winemaker for wineries such as Harney Lane and Oak Farm), Bruce Fry (Mohr-Fry Ranches GM), and Stuart Spencer (owner/winemaker of St. Amant Winery and Executive Director of Lodi Winegrape Commission)